Alfresco/alfresco-ansible-deployment/docs/shared-contentstore.md

   options:
 ```

-Given this variable defines a chunk of the deployment architecture we recommend you set it in the ansible inventory file.
-The file `inventory_ha.yml` gives an example of how to use that feature.

 #### Typical clusters

-For most clusters setting the `cs_storage` variable under the `repository` group is sensible as it makes that config available to all cluster nodes without repeating the config in different places.
-This is what is done in the example file `inventory_ha.yml` and match most case such as those shown below:
+For most clusters setting the `cs_storage` variable ath the `repository` group
+level is sensible as it makes that config available to all cluster nodes in a
+single declaration.
+An example snippet is available in the
+`group_vars/repository.yml` file and match most case such as those shown below:

 ![ACS basic cluster storage](resources/acs-ha-contentstore.png)

 #### Advanced use cases

-There may be cases where the configuration required to mount the filesystem on each host might differ.
-In this case the configuration can be repeated for each repository node, as shown below:
+There may be cases where the configuration required to mount the filesystem on
+each host differs.
+In this case the configuration can be repeated for each
+repository node, as shown below:

 ```yaml
 ---